 This blog was originally set up to chronicle the adventures of our family as we desperately try to bring our son back from an Autism Spectrum Disorder.
 There are thousands of other blogs out there tirelessly bringing you a similar message- treatment is possible and recovery is real.
 So, we'll add our voice into the mix.
 Our story is a little different than many, and maybe hearing it will help someone.
 Or, at least, maybe it'll be interesting to someone :)

 This discovery didn't occur until the fall of 2007, one-and-a-half years after his evaluation, and while it was a relief to have a word to describe our son, it gave us no direction as to how to help him.
-He clearly had a physical problem rather than just a differently-wired brain.
-After going on the GF/CF diet, we discovered that he had extreme food sensitivities.
-He had very disordered sleep, often being awake for hours in the middle of the night, he was very sensitive to certain sounds, he was a very picky eater, he would wake up screaming at night- clearly in pain- but unable to communicate his needs to us.
+He clearly had a physiological, medical problem rather than just a "differently-wired brain".
+After putting him on the gluten-free/casein-free diet, we discovered that he had extreme food sensitivities.
+He had very disordered sleep, often being awake for hours in the middle of the night.
+He was very sensitive to certain sounds, he was a very picky eater, he would wake up screaming at night- clearly in pain- but unable to communicate his needs to us.
 His bowel movements were horrible events, slimy and quite possibly appropriate for use in biological warfare.
 Obviously something in his gut was seriously wrong.

-Our son is now close to recovery and there is finally time to begin writing down his story, although I would prefer to forget it all.
+As our son began to recover from his autism (he is now recovered), there finally was time to begin writing down his story, although I would prefer to forget it all.
 The early years of a child's life are supposed to be wonderful and cherished memories, but for thousands of families like ours, they have been a hellish nightmare.
-I can't believe my son is almost 6.
+I can't believe my son is almost 6 (at the time of this revision, he is 11).
 He is almost 6 and I am just getting to know him.
 I know he had a beautiful personality as a baby but I hardly remember it, before it was blotted out by this disorder.
 Many people claim that ASDs (Autism Spectrum Disorders) are part of who a person is and should be respected.
 My son has a complex disorder that is neurological, immunological, and digestive in nature, and as we are treating these physical problems his personality is shining through.